 on the vision,

-and the The Triangle of Life
+and the papers about the The Triangle of Life

 Some of my work has been covered by popular media in various countries including Belgium, Danmark, Germany, Hungary, The Netherlands, Russia, United Kingdom, United States.
 Corresponding weblinks, audio, video, and pdf files are here